spencerpete/my-writing-assistant/README.md

 #### MVP

-- Set Airtable to complete Full CRUD site
 - Allow User to choose between Screenplay, Stageplay, and Teleplay with apropriate act breakdowns for each.
+- Allow user to create scenes for specific acts and formats
 - Render Scenes on Scene Board
-- Render Character List, with Input/edit form
+- Create and render Character List
 - Use Tailwind css for site design

 #### PostMVP

+- Add Edit form for Characters
 - Add Dragable Scene compnets to SceneBoard
 - Link characters to scenes they are in.
-- Add Features that halp guide the users act structure.
+- Add Features that help guide the users act structure.

 ## Project Schedule